-• Damage to major cultural and entertainment venues resulted in a drastic decline of tourism in &ldquoMusic City&rdquo causing an economic hardship for businesses and economic losses for Metro Nashville.
+• Damage to major cultural and entertainment venues resulted in a drastic decline of tourism in "Music City" causing an economic hardship for businesses and economic losses for Metro Nashville.
 Damage to the Grand Ole Opry House, a major tourist destination was estimated between \$17,000,000 and \$20,000,000.
 Other attractions, such as the Gaylord Opryland Hotel, the Schermerhorn Symphony Center, and the Country Music Hall of Fame sustained significant damage.

 • Damage to public buildings and infrastructure was reported throughout Metro Nashville.
 On May 3, 2010, 115 roads in Metro Nashville were closed to traffic.
 The K.R.
-Harrington water treatment plant &ndash one of two water treatment plants in Nashville-Davidson County &ndash sustained significant damage and was out of operation for approximately one month.
+Harrington water treatment plant - one of two water treatment plants in Nashville-Davidson County - sustained significant damage and was out of operation for approximately one month.
 To ensure the drinking water supply remained sufficient for basic health and hygiene needs, Metro Water Services implemented water conservation measures.
-Businesses that relied on drinking water from the public system for plant nursery stock or car washing were ordered to cease such use, and, as a result, suffered economic losses.

-Federal, State, and Other Disaster Responses
+Businesses that relied on drinking water from the public system for plant nursery stock or car washing were ordered to cease such use, and, as a result, suffered economic losses. , , Federal, State, and Other Disaster Responses The response of federal, state, and local agencies was immediate.
+The declaration of Davidson County as a Federal Disaster

 The response of federal, state, and local agencies was immediate.
-The declaration of Davidson County as a Federal Disaster Area within days of the flood made Metro Nashville eligible for federal assistance, and FEMA opened three disaster recovery centers in Davidson County.
+The declaration of Davidson County as a Federal Disaster Area within days of the flood made Metro Nashville eligible for federal assistance, and FEMAopened three disaster recovery centers in Davidson County.
 To date, FEMA has awarded \$86.1 million to 12,900 households in Davidson County.
 Two thousand three hundred seventy-one (2,371) households and businesses have received assistance from the SBA in an approximate amount of \$117 million.
 In addition, non-profit organizations and citizens mobilized quickly to provide assistance to their neighbors.
 However, substantial unmet needs remain despite these response efforts.